-In September 2014, Denise was appointed Assistant Director of Academic Services at The Teaching Center.
+In May 2017, Denise was appointed Associate Director of Graduate-Student and Postdoc Programs at The Teaching Center.
 Previously, she worked as the HHMI postdoctoral research scholar and fellow in science education, with a dual appointment in The Teaching Center and the Department of Biology at Washington University.
+Denise was appointed Assistant Director in 2014.

-As Assistant Director of Academic Services, Denise is working with her colleagues at The Teaching Center to develop, implement, and evaluate professional-development programs for graduate students and postdoctoral fellows, including the WU-CIRTL program for future faculty in STEM.
+As Associate Director, Denise is working with her colleagues at The Teaching Center to develop, implement, and evaluate professional-development programs for graduate students and postdoctoral fellows, including the WU-CIRTL program for future faculty in STEM.
 With Gina Frey and Jacinta Mutambuki, she is developing and evaluating the STEM Pedagogies workshops–an advanced-level workshop series open to graduate students and postdocs in STEM.
 In these workshops, participants learn about current pedagogical methods in STEM teaching and learning, as well as relevant cognitive-science research on learning and memory.
 These workshops are an essential component of the WU-CIRTL program for future faculty.

 Denise consults with graduate students and postdocs on teaching and professional-development in teaching, and she co-teaches, with Teaching Center and CIRCLE staff, the Introduction to Scholarship of Teaching and Learning (SoTL), a 1-credit course for graduate students and postdocs that is offered every fall and spring semesters.
 Students in this course develop expertise in research methods that may be used to assess the effectiveness of specific teaching methods.
 The Introduction to SoTL course is an important component of the WU-CIRTL program.